SciML/Catalyst.jl/docs/src/tutorials/bifurcation_diagram.md

                         maxSteps = 100000,   # The maximum number of steps.
-                        pMin = p_span[1],    # Minimum p-vale (if hit, the method stops). pMax = p_span[2],    # Maximum p-vale (if hit, the method stops). detectBifurcation=3, # Value in {0,1,2,3} determening to what extent bofurcation points are detected (0 means nothing is done, 3 both them and there localisation are detected). newtonOptions = NewtonPar(tol = 1e-9, verbose = false, maxIter = 15)) #Parameters to the newton solver (when finding fixed points) see BifurcationKit documentation.
+                        pMin = p_span[1],    # Minimum p-vale (if hit, the method stops). pMax = p_span[2],    # Maximum p-vale (if hit, the method stops). detectBifurcation=3, # Value in {0,1,2,3} determining to what extent bifurcation points are detected (0 means nothing is done, 3 both them and there localisation are detected). newtonOptions = NewtonPar(tol = 1e-9, verbose = false, maxIter = 15)) #Parameters to the newton solver (when finding fixed points) see BifurcationKit documentation.

 DO = DeflationOperator( 2,      # Algorithm parameter required when using deflated continuation, see BifurcationKit documentation.